 What is Daigaku Imo?

 Daigaku Imo (大学芋) is a classic Japanese sweet snack made from purple Japanese sweet potatoes.
-It's usually cut into pieces, deep fried and then coated in a sweet crunchy candy glaze.
-You'll often see that they are also sprinkled with black sesame seeds, no daigaku imo is complete without them!
+They are usually cut into pieces, deep fried, coated in a sweet crunchy candy glaze and then sprinkled with black sesame seeds.

-It is believed that daigaku imo appeared in a sweet shop near Tokyo university around the beginning of the Showa period (1926-1989).
-The dish was supposedly inspired by the Chinese method "ba si" where ingredients are fried and coated in a simple candy made with sugar and water.
-"Ba si di gua" is the Chinese version of candied sweet potato and is known as "Chuuka Poteto" (中華ポテト) or "Chinese Potato" in Japanese.
+It is believed that Daigaku Imo appeared in a sweet shop near Tokyo university around the beginning of the Showa period (1926-1989).
+The dish was supposedly inspired by the Chinese method “ba si” where ingredients such as apples, sweet potato and taro are fried and coated in a simple candy made with sugar and water.
+“Basi Digua” (拔丝地瓜) is the Chinese version of candied sweet potato and is known as “Chuuka Poteto” (中華ポテト) or “Chinese Potato” in Japanese.

 You might wonder if there's any difference between the Chinese and Japanese versions of this dish.
 After all, it's just a candied sweet potato right?
 Well actually, there are a few characteristics that set daigaku imo apart from the original Chinese version.